AmazingAng/WTF-Solidity/Languages/en/12_Event_en/readme.md

 ## event
 `event` in `solidity` is an abstraction of the log on `EVM`.
 It has two characteristics：

-- response：Applications([`ether.js`](https://learnblockchain.cn/docs/ethers.js/api-contract.html#id18))can subscribe and listen to these events through `RPC` interface and respond at front end。
+- response：Applications([`ether.js`](https://learnblockchain.cn/docs/ethers.js/api-contract.html#id18))can subscribe and listen to these events through `RPC` interface and respond at front end.
 - economical：`event` is an economical way to store data on `EVM`, each costing about 2,000 `gas`; By comparison, it takes at least 20,000 `gas` to store a new variable on the chain.

 ### rule